Bitcoin Legacy vs SegWit wallet address. What is the difference ?

 1. So what is SegWit ?

-In a nutshell it is an improvement over the current bitcoin blockchain which reduces the size needed to store transactions in a block.
-This is done by removing certain signature with counting serialised witness data as one unit and core block data as four units.
+In a nutshell, it is an improvement over the current bitcoin blockchain which reduces the size needed to store transactions in a block.
+This is done by removing certain signature with counting serialized witness data as one unit and core block data as four units.

 The increased capacity to store more transactions means lower transaction fee, more transactions per block = faster transactions.
-In addition to that it would also fixes transaction malleability, an attack that lets a person change a Bitcoin transaction’s unique ID before the transaction is confirmed on the Bitcoin network.
+In addition to that, it would also fix transaction malleability, an attack that lets a person change a Bitcoin transaction’s unique ID before the transaction is confirmed on the Bitcoin network.

 3. Is my wallet address Legacy or SegWit?
 How to find out?

 If you have the Legacy address then it means that you will be using addresses starting from 1… SegWit address means that you will be using addresses starting from 3… or bc1… (one is for P2SH nested SegWit and the other is for native SegWit).
 Note that 3… addresses are for P2SH addresses in general and are not just for SegWit. bc1… addresses are for SegWit specifically but not all wallets support it yet.

 4. Can I transfer my BTC from Legacy to SegWit address as a normal BTC transfer?

 Yes, SigWit is a soft fork and it is backward compatible.